4d-go-mobile/sdk/README.md

-# sdk documentation

-describe some functionality of iOS sdk
+# deep into the iOS sdk

 [Relation User Interface](RelationInfoUI.md)